seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 - **A level carried in state is re-verified against live price before reuse.** If price has left the zone, the recommendation is withdrawn by name in the first line («снимаю X — цена ушла на +N%») before anything else.
+- **A `СОЗРЕВАЕТ` zone is MEASURED against the market every run, and a zone the market is walking away from is withdrawn.** The item carries `gap` — the distance from the frozen price to the near edge of its own zone, divided by that coin's own 24-hour range — and `gap_prev`, the same number from the run that last looked, exactly as `oi_prev` carries positioning (§5).
+The unit is the coin's own day, so the number is comparable across coins and needs no threshold. **Two consecutive runs in which `gap` widened, and the item is withdrawn by name** in the same first line as every other withdrawal (§11), or its zone is re-cut and republished as what it has become.
+No numeral is written here and none is needed: the test is a comparison, and a band written as a numeral is a prior about the answer wearing the shape of a control (map inv.
+49).
+This is the computation the sentence above it — «a zone that cannot realistically fill inside 7–14 days is not published» — has always required and never named (map inv.
+58).
+  **Measured 03.09:** LINK had been maturing since 29.08 with its zone 9 % under a market that rose on every one of those days, BCH's sat 14 % under and the run's own note said it was «дальше от рынка, чем утром», ARB's was 12 % under on the day it was opened — and all three printed `БЕЗ ИЗМЕНЕНИЙ`.
+Three runs of the same three lines, each one further from the market than the last, is precisely what «the answer never changes» looks like from the reading end.
 - **Leverage is never issued unless the Boss explicitly asks.** It is then computed per System Map §3.2/§3.4 from a live board reading — never chosen, never reconstructed.
 Above `L_CAP` it is never issued however requested.